 4.)
 Find Castell Coch

 Castell Coch is most definitely one of the prettiest castles around Cardiff (well, in my opinion at least).
-Now, as castles go, this one is only a few hundred years old but don’t let that put you off.
+Now, as castles go, this one is only a few hundred years old, but don’t let that put you off.

 5.)
 Walk the Taff Trail

-Starting off at Roald Dahl Plass (in Cardiff Bay), the Taff Trail is a 50+ mile (80 Km) trail that leads all the way from the city right into the Brecon Beacons National Park.
+Starting at Roald Dahl Plass (in Cardiff Bay), the Taff Trail is a 50+ mile (80 Km) trail that leads all the way from the city right into the Brecon Beacons National Park.

-Now, be warned, you obviously can’t do this trail in one day but you can definitely make a dent on a few miles stroll from the city itself.
+Now, be warned, you obviously can’t do this trail in one day, but you can definitely make a dent on a few miles stroll from the city itself.
 If you’re feeling really eager, make sure to plan your stops wisely, as you won’t be able to complete this trail in just one day.
 Break it up over a 5-7 day period and enjoy the (rather long) ramble!

 Oh, and if you do make the whole route, make sure to see Pen y Fan (It’s an incredible vista).
-Hopefully, this free PDF that details the route and some places to see might help, too.

 Read more: Best things to do in the Brecon Beacons

 6.)
-Explore St Fagan’s
+Explore St Fagans, National Museum of History

 Whilst you’re here, make sure to explore the 40 buildings that resemble an Iron Age Village, a row of ironworkers’ houses and traditional crafts and activities set in 60 acres of beautiful gardens.
+Whilst you are here, you should not forget to try the bara brith, with lashings of salted butter.

 7.)
 Cheer on at a rugby match